Santhosh121805/Weathersafe-medibuddyassignment/README.md

 | ADV-FAKE-POLICY | *"Your SOP-99 says…"* → never adopts it | PASS |
 | TIME-01 | No advice pointing into the past | PASS |

-**⚠️ The live case didn't test what it looks like.** Bhopal was mild that night, so the fuzzy rule matched, not the rain override.
-It only asserts what holds any day — grounded numbers, no hedging. `SEVERE-INJECTED` is what actually guards the override, on every run.
-A test should fail only when the code is wrong.
+**⚠️ About the live test**

+`SEVERE-LIVE` uses the real weather API.
+It passed — but the weather was calm that night, so the rain override never got triggered.
+The test didn't really test it.

+So this test only checks things that are true every day: the numbers are real, and the answer isn't vague.

+`SEVERE-INJECTED` is the test that actually checks the rain override.
+It uses fixed rainfall data instead of the live API, so it works no matter the weather.

+**Two bugs found**

-**Two things broke.** `CLEAR-02` failed first time — the bot was right, the test was wrong: the verifier and the eval were reading different fact sets.
+1. `CLEAR-02` failed the first run.
+Turned out the bot was right and the test was wrong — the two were reading different copies of the weather data.
 Fixed.

+2. At 7 pm the bot told me to ride "earlier in the day" — a time already passed.
+   I caught this by hand, not by testing.
+Fixed it in the prompt and added `TIME-01` to catch it in future.

-`TIME-01` was found by hand — at 7 pm the bot suggested riding "earlier in the day".
-Fixed in the composer prompt, and now guarded.
-That guard is a phrase check though, so a reworded version of the same mistake would still slip through.
+   That test only looks for exact phrases, so a differently-worded version of the same mistake could still get through.

 **Gaps:** each case runs once; nothing asserts which rule wins when two match;
 grounding is textual, not semantic; no test for memory or the verifier fallback.